 Asset Turnover Ratio can be defined as the value of sales generated for every rupee invested in assets for a given financial year.
 It works as a measure of a firm’s efficiency.

 Asset Turnover Ratio = Total Sales / Average Investment in Assets

-Total sales figure can be obtained from the income statement.
-This is the revenue generated from sales for a given financial year.
+Total sales figures can be obtained from the income statement.
+This is the revenue from sales for a given financial year.

 Average investments in assets can be obtained from the balance sheet.
-It is given by:
+The formula for it is as below:

 Example Explaining Asset Turnover Ratio

-Let us assume a company X. For FY 2010-11, it generated sales of 10 Millions.
+Let us assume a company X. For FY 2010-11, it generated sales of 10 Million.
 On the other hand, it had assets worth 1 at the beginning of the period.
-Towards the end of the period, its assets were 2 Millions.
+Towards the end of the period, its assets were 2 Million.